Anatta

 Introduction

 Few human experiences are as universal as identifying with a self.
 No rational analysis is necessary to perceive it.
 It is considered a self-evident truth.
 Yet, questions on the nature of the self and whether it even exists at all have fueled debates for centuries.
-The limits of the physical body act as a natural demarcation between what most call the self and the rest of nature.
-Not only do such practical definitions aid self-preservation but also form the functional unit of society.
-Both rational and sometimes irrational behaviours such as love, altruism, or envy all happen within and to individuals who are their distinct selves.
+The limits of the physical body are naturally chosen to demarcate what most call the self and the rest of nature.
+Not only do such practical definitions aid self-preservation, but they also form the functional unit of society.
+Both rational and sometimes irrational experiences, such as love, happen between and to individuals who are their distinct selves.

-What seems utterly obvious starts to be elusive under examination.
+What seems utterly obvious becomes elusive under examination.
 If the body defines the self, does an individual losing their limbs lose themselves?
 At least partially?
 How about those who’ve had a stroke and can no longer communicate?
-Does a newborn, dependent on others have less of a self than independent adults?
+Does a dependent newborn have less of a self than independent adults?
 When the independent adults lose their agency to dementia, does their self remain?

-A simpler approach may be to look for the self within oneself before extending to others.
+It would be wise to first look for the self within before looking for it in others.
 Little remains the same between being a teenager and raising one.
-Desires, hopes, disappointments, friendships could not be more different but what about the visceral feeling of identifying with oneself?
-The continuity of felt experience seems to point toward an enduring self, yet the closer we look, the harder it is to locate.
+Desires and disappointments could not be more different but the continuity of felt experience points toward an enduring self, yet the closer we look, the harder it is to locate.
 The question is not merely philosophical, it is existential.
-How we understand the self shapes our approach to suffering, identity, loss, and change.
-It influences ethics, jurisprudence, end-of-life care, and our care of those whose minds have been altered.
+How we understand the self shapes how we see suffering and change.
+It influences how we deal with the ones who care for us and those who don’t.

-Twenty-five centuries ago, a contemplative in India approached these questions with unparalleled rigor.
-His answer, anattā, challenges not just philosophical assumptions but the basis of how we experience being alive.
+Nearly two millenia before the scientific revolution, contemplatives in India approached these questions with unparalleled rigor.
+Before the scientific method, introspective discovery and discipled debates propelled curiosity about the self.
+The Buddha’s answer, anattā, represents a peak in intrsopective discovery.
 We move the wheel of understanding forward by tracing a path from the evolution of our brains, the cognitive spurts that made self-reflection possible, to an analysis of experience itself.

 Evolutionary history of the self